 This statement captures our convictions on areas that are debated even among Bible-believing, gospel-centered churches.
 Though agreement with this statement isn’t necessary to be a member, we will preach, teach and counsel on the basis of these distinctives.

-This statement represents a full summary of the various convictions articulated in the other statements.
+This statement, adapted from the Lausanne Statement of Faith, represents a more comprehensive summary of the various convictions articulated in the other statements.

-Together, these statements communicate what we believe as a church and will therefore be foundational for our teaching, preaching, praying, instructing, disciplining and counseling.
+Together, these statements communicate what we believe as a church and will therefore be foundational for our teaching, preaching, praying, instructing, apprenticing and counseling.